 To best acknowledge experience and accreditation within chapters, weighting is employed across round one & round two Feature Film voting.
 AACTA members who will receive a weighted vote have already been notified.

 All AACTA members (regardless of their chapter allocation) are entitled to vote to determine the winners in the Best Short Fiction Film and Best Short Animation categories.

 In line with best-practice international models, AACTA members vote on the Feature Films in Competition via a two round voting model.

 Round One Voting

-- Best Film Nominees: All AACTA members vote to determine the nominees for the AACTA Award for Best Film.
+- Best Film Nominees: All AACTA members voted to determine the nominees for the AACTA Award for Best Film.

-- Feature Film Nominees: Members of each of AACTA's 15 chapters vote to determine the feature film nominees in the categories specific to their craft specialisation.
+- Feature Film Nominees: Members of each of AACTA's 15 chapters voted to determine the feature film nominees in the categories specific to their craft specialisation.
 For example, the Cinematographers Chapter votes to determine the nominees for the AACTA Award for Best Cinematography.

-- Short Film Winners: All AACTA members vote to determine the winner in the Best Short Animation and Best Short Fiction Film categories.
+- Short Film Winners: All AACTA members voted to determine the winner in the Best Short Animation and Best Short Fiction Film categories.
 NB Nominees in these categories were determined by AACTA Award Juries.